 It’s not your conventional oil and gas business.
 While Enservco suffered along with the rest of the oil patch during the dog days of the energy rout, it has since turned things around.
 In 2016, ENSV reported an operating income loss of $11 million.
 By 2017, management had trimmed that loss to $5 million.
 And in 2018, its operating loss has narrowed to just $2 million.

 Enservco is now on track to become profitable again and the company has proven that it can drive profit growth even in a low-price environment.

 Should you buy ENSV stock?
-In the past year, Enservco’s stock is down 45%.
-But with 122.20% earnings growth in store over the next year and a steady 10% growth rate over the next five years, 50% upside in the stock isn’t that much of a long shot.
+In the past year, Enservco’s stock is down 66.5%.
+But with a steady 20% growth rate expected over the next five years, 50% upside in the stock isn’t that much of a long shot.
 But for now, hold ENSV stock.

 Smart Sand (SND)

 Smart Sand (NASDAQ:SND) is another company that works directly with frackers and oil drillers.
 Unlike Enservco, Smart Sands’ business is in hydrocarbon.
 Specifically, SND is in hydrocarbon recovery for Big Oil hydraulic frackers.
 It also owns its own sand mine for fracking in the Oakdale, Wisconsin area, and another mine in Jackson County, Wisconsin.

 Lately, business has been good, with Smart Sand increasing its net income from 8 million in 2014 to 29 million in the past year.

 “The trend towards longer laterals and more sand per well is continuing and will drive strong demand into 2019 and beyond,” says Shinn.
 Higher oil prices should also facilitate stronger demand for fracking sand and make SND stock worth holding.